 Laboratory services offered

-Patricia Holt is the full time laboratory supervisor and technician who works closely with Taylor Regional Hospital laboratory officers to keep the equipment and testing procedures operating by approved standards.
-Cindy Hardy and Tracy Hadley work part time in the lab.
-Stacey Perkins works full time as clerk and radiology technician.
+Tina Judd, LPN, is the full time laboratory technician.
+In addition to perfomring ordered diagnostic testing, she works closely with Taylor Regional Hospital laboratory officers to keep the equipment and testing procedures operating by approved standards.
 Tests done in house include Complete blood count, Basic metabolic panel, prothrombin time and INR, Urinalysis, Strep Screen, Mono Spot, serum pregnancy, Flu screening, sedimentation rate, urine micro albumin, and fecal occult blood.
 12 lead EKG is available.
-Radiology is available for plain films of chest, abdomen back and extremities with interpretation of every study by radiologist.

 Martha Seeley MD